max-baum/cs152projectproposal/firstdraft.md

 | OriginatingLender    | Top 10    |
 | NAICSCode  | Top 10    |

+After this encoding, the data was further cleaned, and any other fields that were not inherently numwerical was converted to a numerical equivalent.
+The data was then normalized.

 ### Addressing Class Imbalance

+With only 248 confirmed cases of fraud, and over 900,000 loans that were not know to be fraud, the dataset used in this project was highly classed imbalanced.
+To address this imbalance, we used a variety of balancing techniques.
+The first technique was synthetic minority over-sampling technique (SMOTE), a process that generates synthetic data by interpollating between nearest neighbors in the minority class.
+SMOTE was only used to balance the training data.
+We used the SMOTE package from imblearning, creating a synthetic training dataset with an equal number of confirmed cases of fraud and non-confirmed fraud.
+Importantly, as SMOTE creates synthetic data through interpolation, syntehtic data would be created with fields intended to represent one-hot encoding carrying values containing non-integers.
+To fix this, after running SMOTE, for each row in the dataset, the highest value in each set of one-hot encoded values would be converted to a 1, and all other values in that set converted to a 0.

+The other balancing technique utilized in this project was weighting in cross entropy loss function.
+We set higher weights for misclassifying the minority class, such that calculated loss would be higher when misclassifcation of true positives occured.
+Thus, the model would be oriented to maximize true-positive classification rate to avoid overlooking positives, ultimately coming at the cost of incorreclty classifying more negatives as positives.

    ### Building the Neural Network